lsst-dm/dmtn-055/index.rst

         Create and add a :py:class:`Dataset` instance to the graph, ensuring it is proprely added to the back-reference dictionaries of the :py:class:`Units <Unit>` that define it.
 The :py:class:`Dataset` instance is not actually added to the data repository the graph represents; adding them to the graph allows it represent the expected future state of the repository after the processing that produces the dataset has completed.

+.. py:function:: makeRepoGraph(repository, NeededDatasets, FutureDatasets, where)

+    Construct a :py:class:`RepoGraph` representing a subset of the given data repository by executing a SQL query against the repository database and interpreting the results.

+    :param str repository: a string URI identifying the input data repository.

+    :param tuple NeededDatasets: a tuple of :py:class:`Dataset` subclass type objects whose instances and corresponding :py:class:`Units <Unit>` must be included in the graph, and restricted to only datasets already present in the input data repository.

+    :param tuple FutureDatasets: a tuple of :py:class:`Dataset` subclass type objects whose :py:class:`Unit <Unit>` types must be included in the graph, but whose instances should not not be restricted by what is present in the data repository.

+    :param str where: a string containing a SQL ``WHERE`` clause against the schema defined by the set of :py:class:`Unit` classes in the repository, which will be used to restrict the :py:class:`Units <Unit>` and :py:class:`Datasets <Dataset>` in the returned graph.

+    :return: a :py:class:`RepoGraph`

+    Like other interfaces that interact with a data repository, this function may ultimately become part of a Butler API (with the :py:arg:`repository` argument removed, as the Butler would then be initialized with that repository).

 Connecting Python to SQL
 ------------------------